ntheile/Kick-Reddit-Tech-Reader-Android/readme.md

 ```

 `RedditArrayAdapter.java`
 This code is pretty much boilerplate.
-We pass in a List of Reddits in the constructor, then most of the code that inject the data
+We pass in a List of Reddits in the constructor,
-into the row view is getView() method
+most of the code that injects the data into the row view is in the getView() method.

 ```java
 package com.nicktee.kick;